adibakshi28/Death_Ride-Android/README.md

 ## Usage

 After building the project, install the APK on your Android device.
 Launch the game and follow the on-screen instructions to start playing.
-Use touch controls to navigate through levels and avoid obstacles.
+Use motion sense device tilt or touch controls to navigate through levels and avoid obstacles.

 ## Project Structure